Convert MD to EPUB3

 EPUB Version 3.0

-Modern ebook format specification released in 2011 by IDPF (now W3C).
-Based on HTML5, CSS3, and SVG.
-Supports multimedia (audio, video), interactivity, MathML, scripting, fixed layouts, and accessibility features.
-Industry standard for next-generation digital publications including enhanced ebooks, textbooks, and interactive magazines.
+Modern ebook format specification released in 2011 by IDPF, now maintained by W3C.
+Built on HTML5, CSS3, and SVG.
+Supports multimedia (audio, video), JavaScript interactivity, MathML equations, media overlays, fixed layouts, and comprehensive accessibility features (WCAG).
+The current standard for next-generation digital publications including enhanced ebooks, interactive textbooks, and digital magazines.
 Modern Ebook Multimedia |

 | Technical Specifications |

-Structure: Plain text with markup
+Structure: Plain text with markup symbols

-Structure: ZIP with HTML5/CSS3
+Structure: ZIP with HTML5/CSS3/SVG

-| Enhanced Features |
+| Syntax Examples |

-Markdown basic features: # Chapter Title **Bold** and *italic* [Links](url) - Lists > Blockquotes |
+Markdown uses simple syntax: # Chapter Title ## Section **Bold** and *italic* text - List item [Link](url) `code snippet` |

 |